Renal Methodology

 Validation - Actions and Conditions

 Table 8.
-There are seven scenarios that test renal capabilities, saline ingestion, water ingestion, unilateral and bilateral stenosis, Two severities of hemorrhage, and high altitude environment change.
+There are several scenarios that test renal capabilities.
 Each scenario is designed to test the mechanical functionality of the renal system, its feedback mechanisms that control filtration and re-absorption, or the system's substance handling.
-We have a total of 35 green, 6 yellow, and 0 red parameters among the 3 scenarios indicating a very good agreement with the validation data.

 Scenario Description Good Decent Bad